Aircon Leaking Water in Singapore? Here's Why and How We Fix It

 Prevention: Regular aircon servicing every 3 to 4 months includes drain pipe flushing, which prevents blockages from building up to the point where they cause leaks.
 This is one of the most important reasons to maintain a regular servicing schedule.

-Cause 2: Dirty Air Filters and Evaporator Coil
+Dirty Filters and Coil Causing Overflow

 Heavily clogged filters restrict airflow over the evaporator coil, causing the coil temperature to drop below normal.
 When the coil gets too cold, condensation increases dramatically, producing more water than the drain pan can handle.
 Worse, the excess cold can cause moisture to freeze on the coil, forming a layer of ice.